redhat-developer/developers.redhat.com/_cucumber/README.md

 #### Site Base

-This page class contains elements and methods that are common to all RHD pages.
+The Site Base extends the generic base class.
+It contains elements and methods that are common to all RHD pages.

 #### Page Classes